 Django has transformed and upscaled any other content management system.
 It has diversified the traditional roles of the other frameworks.
 From client relationship management to advanced content management systems, from booking engines and administration and communications platforms to algorithm oriented generators, from verification and security solutions to data analysis and machine learning, Django plays a wide range of roles which boosts the ease and efficiency of web development.

 - Complexities- Due to the diverse features of Django, on certain occasions, it may come across as cumbersome with some of the layers seemingly unnecessary.
 However, this is when the Django-Python combination comes to the rescue.
 Python lets you switch to simpler frameworks if you’re looking to develop small scale simpler projects.

 - No WebSocket support- Although Django is a highly dynamic platform, there isn’t any scope for the real-time updates of information.
 WebSockets which usually help in updating real-time data is not supported by Django.

 - Monolithic- The basic features of Django are rather monolithic.
 Due to the ORM features, it becomes difficult to change the internal features of the Django framework.

 - Django ecosystems are not always easy to tune- Due to the unique structures of the Django ecosystems, not all modules of Django are easy to tune.
 Adding links or dynamic statistics can be painstaking.

-If you’re interested to learn more about Django, full-stack developer languages and tools and more, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about Django, full-stack developer languages and tools and more, check out upGrad & IIIT-B’s Executive PG Program in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.